terra-quantum-public/tq42-pqc-oss/docs/keys/keys_container.md

 **Additional Notes**

--   This function is responsible for persisting the container to a file, and the naming of the file is based on the server, client, and device names to ensure uniqueness.
+-   This function is responsible for persisting the container to a file, it is essential to provide the unique naming of the file to avoid collisions.
 -   It is essential to provide the appropriate password and salt for file encryption to ensure security.

 ### `PQC_asymmetric_container_open`